 If the REV indicator lighting interval RPM is 0, the REV indicator starts to lighting when reaching to the REV indicator lighting RPM.

-5 Press SET button.
+S Press the SET button.
 The REV indicator lighting interval RPM is set, and then the display moves to the brightness adjustment of the REV indicator.